 List of German poultry companies

-If you’re interested in starting your own poultry farm in Germany, here’s what you need to do:
+If you’re interested in starting your poultry farm in Germany, here’s what you need to do:

 1. Do Your Research

-Figure out what kind of chickens people want in your area, and how many you can sell.
+Determine what kind of chickens people want in your area and how many you can sell.
 You’ll also need to know how to take care of them properly.

 2. Get Your Money Right

-You’ll need to have enough money to buy land, equipment, and supplies.
+You’ll need enough money to buy land, equipment, and supplies.
 Make sure you have a solid budget.

 3. Pick Your Chickens